ibm-cloud-architecture/refarch-mq-messaging/docker/README.md

   Channel DEV.APP.SVRCONN
   Listener DEV.LISTENER.TCP on port 1414

-To match the vSphere settings we have developed a MQ config file (brown-config.mqsc) and copy it in the Dockerfile.
-You can build the docker file but we also publish this image (ibmcase/mq) to the dockerhub public site.
+To match the vSphere settings used with the lift and shift scenario, we have developed a MQ config file (brown-config.mqsc).
+You can build the docker file if you want to modify the configuration but we also published this image (ibmcase/brownmq) to the dockerhub public site.
 So just running the image will give you the necessary container.
+The command `build.sh` can be used to build your own image and `runmqdocker.sh` to start a localMQ.

 Queue manager and queue data are saved in the filesystem.
 To avoid losing the queue manager and queue data we use volumes.
 Volumes are attached to containers when they are run and persist after the container is deleted.
 The following command creates a volume